10 Viewpoints on the Golden Gate Bridge

 From the starting point of the Eagle's Point walk on Lands End, near Lincoln Park, you also have breathtaking views of the Golden Gate Bridge.
 There is also a tarred walk near the 17 near this popular hiking trail.
 Lochs of the Lincoln Park Municipal Golf Course.
 There are several benches and photo opportunities, from which one can enjoy the beauty of the bridge especially well.

-Distance to the Golden Gate Bridge: 4,8 km
+Distance to Golden Gate Bridge: 4,8 km.

 © San Francisco Travel